IBM/ibm_zosmf/docs/source/modules/zmf_workflow.rst

           Workflow instance named: ansible_sample_workflow_SY1 is started, you can use state=check to check its final status.

           Workflow instance named: ansible_sample_workflow_SY1 is still in progress.
-Current step is 1.2 Step title.
+Current step is: 1.2 Step title.
 Percent complete is 28%.

           Workflow instance named: ansible_sample_workflow_SY1 is completed.

-          Workflow instance named: ansible_sample_workflow_SY1 is not completed: No step is started.
+          Workflow instance named: ansible_sample_workflow_SY1 is not completed.
+No step is started.

-          Workflow instance named: ansible_sample_workflow_SY1 is not completed: In step 1.2 Step title: IZUWF0145E: Automation processing for the workflow `ansible_sample_workflow_SY1` stopped at step `Step title`.
+          Workflow instance named: ansible_sample_workflow_SY1 is not completed.
+Failed step is: 1.2 Step title.
+IZUWF0145E: Automation processing for the workflow `ansible_sample_workflow_SY1` stopped at step `Step title`.
 This step cannot be performed automatically.
 You can manually complete this step in z/OSMF Workflows task, and start this workflow instance again with next step name: subStep3 specified in argument: workflow_step_name.

-          Workflow instance named: ansible_sample_workflow_SY1 is not completed: In step 1.2 Step title: IZUWF0162I: Automation processing for workflow `ansible_sample_workflow_SY1` is complete.
+          Workflow instance named: ansible_sample_workflow_SY1 is not completed.
+Failed step is: 1.2 Step title.
+IZUWF0162I: Automation processing for workflow `ansible_sample_workflow_SY1` is complete.
 While one or more steps may be skipped.

           Workflow instance named: ansible_sample_workflow_SY1 is deleted.